xtream1101/MinecraftArchive/README.md

 ## Use
 Run minecraftArchive.py and it will download all releases to a "Minecraft" folder from where you run the script.
+The files will be organized in folders based on build type.
+Server files are currently not available for download for alpha and beta versions of minecraft.

+An alternative to minecraftArchive.py is minecraftArchive.noBS.py this script does not require beautifulsoup4 but still requires python 2.7+ which uses a mojang hosted json file to generate download URL's